ItiMaker

 Before You Start: Tickets, Timing & Route Logic

 Start early because Qingdao's best first-day sights are close together but not equally calm all day.
-Zhanqiao Pier is busiest after 09:30.
-Badaguan is best before tour groups thin out and before the late afternoon photo crowd arrives.
-May Fourth Square works better at dusk because the red May Wind sculpture and waterfront skyline need low light.
+Crowds generally build at Zhanqiao after the early morning.
+Badaguan is easier to appreciate before the late-afternoon photo crowd, while May Fourth Square gains atmosphere around dusk.

-Carry your passport or a clear passport photo, use Alipay or WeChat Pay where possible, and keep a small cash backup.
+Carry your passport and do not assume a photo will be accepted where identity is checked.
+Use Alipay or WeChat Pay where possible, and keep a small cash backup.
 Public toilets are available near major squares and beaches, but cafe stops are more comfortable in Old Town and around the Olympic Sailing Center.
 In summer, pack sunscreen and water; in winter, plan for sharp wind on the pier.

 Morning: Zhanqiao Pier & Old Town (08:00-10:45)

-Begin at Zhanqiao Pier on Taiping Road.
-The pier extends roughly 440 m into Qingdao Bay and gives the classic view back toward red roofs and green hills.
-Arrive by 08:00 for open sightlines to Huilange Pavilion.
-Spend 30-45 minutes walking the causeway, then turn inland before the busiest bus groups arrive.
+Begin at Zhanqiao Pier on Taiping Road for the classic view back toward red roofs and green hills.
+Arrive by 08:00 for clearer sightlines to Huilange Pavilion.
+Spend 30-45 minutes walking the causeway, then turn inland before the busiest part of the day.

-From the pier, walk about 1.1 km north and west through the old concession streets to St. Michael's Cathedral at No. 15 Zhejiang Road.
+From the pier, walk about 1.1 km through the historic streets to St. Michael's Cathedral at No. 15 Zhejiang Road.
 The cathedral exterior is the main stop for a one-day route.
-If the interior is open, allow 15-20 minutes and check the posted admission on site, often a small cashless fee.
-Continue toward Zhongshan Road for German-era facades, bakeries, and simple breakfast stalls.
+If the interior is open, allow 15-20 minutes and follow the admission notice posted at the entrance.
+Continue toward Zhongshan Road for historic facades, bakeries, and simple breakfast stalls.

 For breakfast, keep it quick.
 A jianbing, baozi, soy milk, or coffee stop should cost about CNY 8-35.
 Do not sit down for a long brunch in this part of the day.
 The route depends on reaching the brewery before lunch, when queues and tasting rooms are easier to manage.